 Along Came Gunite

-Before the introduction of gunite—a mixture of concrete and sand—most residential swimming pools were built from plywood or fiberglass that held poured concrete or by constructing a shell of reinforced concrete blocks.
-This costly construction process made private pools attainable primarily to the upper class.
-It also made shapes other than traditional rectangles easier to execute.
+Before the introduction of gunite—a mixture of concrete and sand—most residential swimming pools were built from plywood or fiberglass that held poured concrete.
+Others were constructed with a shell of reinforced concrete blocks.
+This costly construction process made private pools attainable mostly to the wealthy.
+It also made shapes other than traditional rectangles easier to design.